segasai/rvspecfit/README.md

 Dependencies:
 numpy, scipy, astropy, pyyaml, matplotlib, numdifftools, pandas

+Optional: torch, scikit-learn

 # Introduction

-The code here can perform radial velocity fitting and general spectral fitting with templated to any spectroscopic data.
+The code here can perform radial velocity fitting and general spectral fitting with interpolated templates to any spectroscopic data.
 To get started you will need to

 * Install rvspecfit
 * Download PHOENIX library
-* Create PHOENIX processed files for your spectral configuration (such as spectra convolved to the resolution of your instrument and interpolation files)
+* Create PHOENIX processed files for your spectral configuration.
+This involves convolving spectra to resolution of your instrument and producing interpolators.
 * Create a configuration file
 * Run the code

 ## Installation